Population-based HIV Impact Assessments

 The PHIA Project (population-based HIV impact assessments), led by ICAP and its partners, is a multi-country initiative to measure the reach and impact of HIV programs in PEPFAR-supported countries and guide policy and funding priorities.

-With funding from the Centers for Disease Control and Prevention (CDC), ICAP is conducting national PHIAs in Zimbabwe, Malawi, Zambia, Uganda, and Swaziland.
-Additional countries will be initiating surveys in 2017.
+With funding from the Centers for Disease Control and Prevention (CDC), ICAP leads national PHIAs in Cameroon, Côte d’Ivoire, Ethiopia, and Namibia and will initiate surveys in Kenya and Rwanda in 2018.
+ICAP has completed surveys in Malawi, Swaziland, Uganda, Zambia, and Zimbabwe.

-Conducted in close collaboration with ministries of health, the CDC and local stakeholders, household surveys will estimate HIV incidence, prevalence, and viral load suppression among adults and children.
+Conducted in close collaboration with ministries of health, the CDC, and local stakeholders, household surveys estimate HIV incidence, prevalence, and viral load suppression among adults and children.

-ICAP is also providing technical assistance at the national level to strengthen data collection systems, enhance laboratory infrastructure, and build capacity to design, conduct, and analyze PHIAs in the survey countries.
+ICAP also provides technical assistance at the national level to strengthen data collection systems, enhance laboratory infrastructure, and build capacity to design, conduct, and analyze PHIAs in the survey countries.

 For more information on the PHIA Project, visit phia.icap.columbia.edu.